 Sectorial Investment Risk.
-To the extent the Fund invests a significant portion of its assets in the securities of companies of a particular sector, it is more likely to be impacted by events or conditions affecting that sector.
-The Fund may invest a relatively large percentage of its assets in sectors, including the consumer discretionary sector, the industrial sector and the information technology sector, which sectors have tended to form a relatively large percentage of the Index.
+If the Fund invests a significant portion of its assets in the securities of companies of a particular sector, it is more likely to be impacted by events or conditions affecting that sector.
+The Fund may invest a relatively large percentage of its assets in particular sectors, including the information technology sector, the consumer discretionary sector, the digital asset sector, the financial sector and semiconductor sector, which sectors have tended to form a relatively large percentage of the Index.
 Further details of the specific risks relevant to these sectors are set out below.